MaximeMoreauPro/moonpig-test/README.md

 1. Add a CI/CD with the following steps

-- static code analysis: code formating with `prettier`, linting with `ESLint` plugins, type checking with `TypeScript`, `SonarQube` for code quality, `Snyk` or `CodeQL` for security...
+- static code analysis: code formating with `prettier`, linting with `ESLint` plugins, type checking with `TypeScript`, `SonarQube` for code quality, `Dependabot`, `Snyk` or `CodeQL` for security...
 - run the unit and component tests with code coverage limits
 - mutation testing with `Stryker.js` to assess the relevance and robustness of the tests with a mutation score which is more relevant than just the code coverage percent
 - deploy the app on a pre-production environment and then run E2E tests targeting it
-- add performance, SEO, accessibility tests with the LightHouse API targeting the pre-production environment with thresholds
+- add performance, SEO, accessibility tests with the `LightHouse CI` tools targeting the pre-production environment with thresholds
 - makes the release to production automatic or send a message on a Slack channel for example asking for developers approbation if all the previous steps succeed or explaining the cause of failure.

 2. Improve the accessibilty, mobile/tablet responsiveness, browsers compatibility, performance